Levelle Bailey: Professional career

 After going unselected in the 2024 NFL draft, Bailey signed with the Denver Broncos as an undrafted free agent.
 In the team's preseason finale against the Arizona Cardinals, he returned an interception 94-yards for a touchdown.

-On August 29, 2024, Bailey was waived by the Broncos after initially making the 53-man roster.
+On August 29, 2024, Bailey was waived by the Broncos after initially making the team's 53-man roster.
 The next day, he was re-signed to the practice squad.
 On October 8, Bailey was promoted to the active roster.

 On August 26, 2025, the Broncos waived Bailey once again.
 He was re-signed to the practice squad the next day.
 Bailey was elevated from the practice squad for the team's Week 1 home opener against the Tennessee Titans.

+On January 26, 2026, Bailey signed a futures contract with the Broncos.
+After suffering a broken leg during the Broncos' first preseason game, Bailey was waived with an injury designation of August 20.
+The following day, he reverted to injured reserve.